Is sustainability achievable when running a care home?

 For example, your assessment might show that your laundry processes are generating a large proportion of your carbon emissions.
 With this insight, you can take steps to make washing, drying and ironing tasks more sustainable.

 Washing, drying and ironing laundry is one of the most energy-intensive processes in care homes.
-As such, if laundry equipment isn’t working efficiently or best suited to your needs, then this can quickly add up to higher energy bills and consumption.
+As such, if laundry equipment isn’t working efficiently or is not best suited to your needs, then this can quickly add up to higher energy bills and consumption.

 Installing energy monitors and having a usage display can help you track which appliances are consuming the most.
 From this, you should be able to work out if the amount of kWh an appliance uses matches its original efficiency ratings.
-If it doesn’t, then this is an indication it isn’t running efficiently and needs replacing.
+If it doesn’t, then this is an indication that it isn’t running efficiently and needs replacing.

 Plus, choosing large machines can be inefficient if your loads weigh significantly less than the appliance’s capacity.
 Some machines have auto-weighing features that adjust the water and chemical dosing levels to the load, helping you ensure that every wash is as efficient as possible.